flynougat/flynougat/README.md

 - 👋 Hi, I’m @flynougat
 - 👀 I’m interested in build cool apps, ML, AR/VR
 - 🌱 I’m currently learning a way to build digitalized future
-- 💞️ I’m looking to collaborate on ML or AI application in construction/AEC industry
+- 💞️ I’m looking to collaborate on Deep Learning projects
-- 📫 How to reach me chloe.ma@berkeley.edu

 <!---
 flynougat/flynougat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.